 Given my interaction with AMEX, I would *NOT* recommend this company.
 I am planning to cancel both this and my corporate card, just as soon as I can *reach* any one at AMEX - I've been trying but somehow they always manage to have a problem with their phones.
 Really an awful, awful company!
 Do yourself a favor and select any other credit card.

-Our card number is xxxxxxxxxx.
+This is to complain about the way I and my brother have been treated by American Express's Blue Card Division.
+Our card number is **.
 I am a graduating senior at the University of Chicago, and I already have a family income of about $100,000.
 Our Blue Card has a very modest credit limit of $1,600.
-As the attached payment history shows, we have a perfect payment history, having paid substantially more than the minimum amount each month for two years.
+We have a perfect payment history, having paid substantially more than the minimum amount each month for two years.